Derived equivalences of twisted supersingular K3 surfaces: Twisted K3 crystals and derived equivalences

-commutes (see for instance \cite[Lemma 4.1.6]{BL17}, or \cite[Corollary 5.29]{Huy06} in the untwisted case).
-Similarly, it is straightforward to show that $\Phi^{\cry}_{v^{-B\boxplus B'}(P^{\bullet})}$ is compatible with the Mukai pairing and the Frobenius operators.
+commutes (This is shown in \cite[Lemma 4.1.6]{BL17}.
+See also \cite[Corollary 5.29]{Huy06} for a proof in the untwisted case).
+Furthermore, the map $\Phi^{\cry}_{v^{-B\boxplus B'}(P^{\bullet})}$ is an isometry with respect to the Mukai pairing and, and commutes with the respective Frobenius operators.
+To see the former, note that as~\eqref{eq:cupping with B} is an isometry, we may assume that the twists are trivial.
+In this case, the result follows exactly as in the classical case over the complex numbers (see eg. \cite[Corollary 10.7, Proposition 5.44]{Huy06}).
+To see the commutativity with the Frobenius operators, we observe that the class $v^{-B\boxplus B'}(P^{\bullet})$ is contained in the subspace $\oplus_i\H^{2i}(X\times Y/K)^{\Phi=p^i}\subset\H^*(X\times Y/K)$.
+The claim then follows upon expanding in terms of the Kunneth decomposition (this reasoning is identical to that of \cite[Proposition 5.39]{Huy06}, which is the analogous claim over the complex numbers).
 As an immediate corollary, we obtain the following. \begin{Proposition} Let $(X,\alpha)$ be a twisted supersingular K3 surface.
-If $Y$ is a smooth projective variety and there exists a derived equivalence $(X,\alpha)\cong (Y,\beta)$ for some $\beta\in\Br(Y)$, then $Y$ is a supersingular K3 surface. \end{Proposition} \begin{proof} It is well known that any twisted Fourier-Mukai partner of a twisted K3 surface is again a twisted K3 surface.
+If $Y$ is a smooth projective variety and there exists a derived equivalence $(X,\alpha)\cong (Y,\beta)$ for some $\beta\in\Br(Y)$, then $Y$ is a supersingular K3 surface. \end{Proposition} \begin{proof} The derived category of any twisted Fourier-Mukai partner of a twisted K3 surface must have trivial Serre functor.
+Furthermore, the Betti numbers of a surface are twisted derived invariants.
+Over the complex numbers, this follows for instance from \cite[Remark 5.30]{Huy06}.
+Identical reasoning gives a proof in any characteristic, upon replacing singular cohomology with $l$-adic or crystalline cohomology.
+It follows from the classification of surfaces that any twisted Fourier-Mukai partner $(Y,\beta)$ of the twisted K3 surface $(X,\alpha)$ is again a twisted K3 surface.
 As the isocrystal $\tH(X/K)$ has slope 1, the same is true for $\tH(Y/K)$.
 It follows that $Y$ is supersingular. \end{proof} By analogy with the complex case, one expects that $\Phi^{\cry}_{v^{-B\boxplus B'}(P^{\bullet})}$ in fact preserves the integral structure.
 This is the content of the following result. \begin{Theorem} Let $(X,\alpha)$ and $(Y,\beta)$ be twisted supersingular K3 surfaces with B-field lifts $B$ and $B'$.
 If $P^\bullet\in D(X\times Y,-\alpha\boxtimes\beta)$ is a complex of twisted sheaves such that the induced Fourier-Mukai functor

 is an equivalence, then the induced cohomological transform gives an isomorphism

 of marked K3 crystals. \end{Theorem} As it is somewhat unrelated to the rest of this paper, we defer the proof to Appendix \ref{app:twistedChernCharacters} and Appendix \ref{app:deformation}.
 An immediate consequence of Theorem \ref{thm:Mainprelim} is that the Artin invariant is preserved under a derived equivalence. \begin{Corollary} If $(X,\alpha)$ and $(Y,\beta)$ are twisted supersingular K3 surfaces that are derived equivalent, then $\sigma_0(X,\alpha)=\sigma_0(Y,\beta)$. \end{Corollary}